 So we asked about the drink and were told it was called tinto de verano.
 Tinto because it is made with red wine and Verano because it is a summer drink.

 You have to try it and will understand why this is the summer drink of Spain.

 Tinto de Verano ingredients

 Simple recipes are the best and this drink is no exception.
-To make a tinto de Verano you need the following ingredient:
+To make a tinto de verano you only need the following ingredients:

 - Red wine

 - Optional: Vermouth

 How to make tinto de verano